-‘A Christmas Story’ Star Peter Billingsley Reveals He Got Sick On-Set After The Prop Guy Made a Major Mistake
+‘A Christmas Story’ Star Peter Billingsley Reveals He Got Sick On-Set After The Prop Guy Made A Major Mistake

 “I said, ‘What do I do with this?’
 He says, ‘Here, jam it down in here.’
 He says, ‘Don’t swallow, just spit,” Billingsley said, per People.

-“So I do it, we get ready to go, and about 15 minutes in, the world starts tilting.
+“So, I do it, we get ready to go, and about 15 minutes in, the world starts tilting.
 I start sweating.
 My stomach starts hurting, and I start throwing up.”

 Director Bob Clark ultimately stepped in and asked what was going on, and that’s when the unnamed prop guy admitted he gave the child actor whole-leaf cut Red Man.
-The director allegedly screamed at the crew member and asked him what he was doing giving real tobacco to a 12-year-old kid.
+The director reportedly yelled at the crew member and asked him what he was doing giving real tobacco to a 12-year-old kid.

 “So we shut down, I go and lay on the couch in the living room of the set for about 40 minutes until I can get this sh*t out of my system,” Billingsley recalled.
 “Then they did what they should have done …they took a bunch of raisins, squished them together and then stuck that in my mouth, and I had brown spit.”